Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 The Descending chain condition is unsatisfying, because it will be easy to see, by \cite[Theorem~1.8]{ca2} (and in particular the implication (iii)$\implies$(i) in that theorem), that a complete framework cannot satisfy the Descending chain condition unless $B$ is of finite type.
 However, the notion of a descending framework will be critical to the construction of complete exact frameworks for exchange matrices $B$ whose associated Cartan matrix is of finite or affine type, and the construction of (non-complete) exact frameworks in general.
 The key point is the following theorem.

-\begin{theorem} A descending framework is exact, polyhedral, and well-connected. \end{theorem} Recall that the polyhedral property implies injectivity.
-Thus we need only prove that a descending framework is ample, polyhedral, and well-connected.
+\begin{theorem} A descending framework is exact, polyhedral, well-connected, and simply connected. \end{theorem} Recall that the polyhedral property implies injectivity, and that simple connectivity implies ampleness.
+Thus we need only prove that a descending framework is polyhedral, well-connected, and simply connected.
 We prove this as three separate propositions.

 \begin{prop} A descending framework is polyhedral. \end{prop}

 We first need a lemma: